jjmchew/jjmchew.github.io/cs/DSANotes.md

   - O(V + E)
   - number of steps is actually V + 2E, but constants are dropped for big O

+### Dijkstra's algorithm
+- used on **directional weighted graphs** : each edge of the graph carries a numeric value representing some aspect of the relationship between vertices (e.g., price, distance, etc.)
+- solves the "shortest path problem" - i.e, what is the lowest possible total weighting to traverse from 1 vertex to another within a graph
+- iterate from starting vertex to all connected vertices and keep track of:
+    - shortest total path (e.g., cheapest price) to another city
+    - required vertex *before* the destination city to achieve the shortest total path (e.g., cheapest price)
+- at each iteration, start searching from the vertex with the current shortest total path
+    - when updating data tables, ensure that the updated data reflects the originally defined starting vertex to the vertex currently being assessed as part of iterationo

+## Space constraints
+- **space complexity** : a measure of how much memory an algorithm consumes
+- typical trade-offs in algorithms are speed vs memory
+- Big O for space complexity answers the key question:
+  - **if there are N data elements, how many units of memory will the algorithm consume?**
+  - only consider the amount of *new data* (**auxiliary space**) required (not the original data passed into the algorithm)
+  - Note:  this may VARY in different books, etc. - some resources may include original input as part of calculating space complexity (DSA book does not)

+- O(1) : means the memory consumed by the algorithm is constant no matter how large the data
+        - e.g., modifying an array in-place (not creating another new array with modified values)
+- O(N): means an additional N data elements will be generated
+        - e.g., creating an entirely new array to store modified values

+- recursive functions take up 1 unit of memory for each recursive call they make (the call stack is stored in memory)
+  - in python, maximum recursion depth is about 1000 calls

+## Optimizing code
+- always determine Big O of current code first
+- then determine ideal (best possible) Big O
+- if these aren't the same, then optimization is possible

+- consider the following techniques (possibly in combination):
+  - use "magical" lookups (i.e., hash tables with O(1) lookups)
+  - look for a pattern (i.e., a formula) between inputs and outputs (e.g., coin game)
+  - write "greedy algorithms" (an algorithm that chooses the best option at that moment in time)
+      - i.e., assume a max, or a lowest number, or a max sum, etc.
+  - change data structures
+      - e.g., convert input strings to hash table of letter count